---

 ### 1. Record-and-playback

 You click through the app; the tool records actions and replays them.
 Fastest to a first test, but recorded steps bind to brittle selectors, so maintenance is the worst of the four.
-Examples: Ghost Inspector, the recorder modes in Katalon and Selenium IDE.
+Examples: Selenium IDE and the recorder modes in commercial low-code platforms.

 ### 2. Visual flow builder

 You assemble a test as a flowchart of steps/blocks.
 More structured and reviewable than raw recordings, but still typically selector-bound under the hood.
-Examples: Leapwork, parts of Katalon.
+Example: Leapwork and similar enterprise codeless suites.

 ### 3. Plain-English / NLP authoring